A Glimpse Of Finland by rail

 Linnansaari National Park

-There’s a big chance you’ll be walking around in one of Finland’s beautiful forests and see people standing in the bushes to pick berries or wild mushrooms.
-During my Eurail trip this happened a couple of times, so I’ve had my fair share of wild raspberries.
+There’s a big chance you’ll be walking around in one of Finland’s beautiful forests and see people standing in the bushes picking berries or wild mushrooms.
+During my Interrail trip, this happened a couple of times, so I’ve had my fair share of wild raspberries.
 And they were delicious!
-If you're lucky you might also find blue bilberries, red lingonberries and golden berries, depending on where you are in the country.
+If you're lucky, you might also find blue bilberries, red lingonberries and golden berries, depending on where you are in the country.